 In these cases, we sign agreements with the third parties to whom we assign processing of personal data on our behalf, in order to ensure that processing takes place in accordance with the current legislative framework and that any natural person may freely exercise the rights conferred upon the latter.

 We may also use aggregated personal data and statistics for the purpose of monitoring website usage in order to help us develop our website and our services.

 Otherwise, we will only disclose your personal data when you direct us or give us permission, when we are required by applicable law or regulations or judicial or official request to do so, or as required to investigate actual or suspected fraudulent or criminal activities.

 For how long do we retain your personal data?

 Your personal data will be deleted when it is no longer reasonably required for the purposes mentioned above and more specifically following the below criteria:

 - When processing is required by law, your personal data will be stored for as long as required by the relevant provisions.

-- When processing is based upon the provision of legal services and/or the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity, your personal data is retained until the claims in question have been settled and the respective legal services have been provided or until the statute of limitation period for any possible claim against our firm lapse or according to our engagement letter.
+- When processing is based upon the provision of legal services and/or the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity, your personal data is retained until the claims in question have been settled and the respective legal services have been provided or until the statute of limitations period for any possible claim against our firm has been concluded or according to our engagement letter.